garrettr/ubuntu-grsec/README.md

  * An offline server running [Ubuntu Server 14.04 (Trusty Tahr)](http://releases.ubuntu.com/14.04/) that you use to compile the kernel
- * An online server running 12.04 or 14.04 that you use to download package dependencies
+ * An online server that you use to download package dependencies

 The idea is that you will use the online server to download package dependencies, put the files on a USB stick and transfer them to the